IshusharmaUQ/PatternAnalysis-2025/README.md

 2. Train the Siamese model for 25 epochs
 3. Save the best model as siamese_model.pth
 4. Generate a loss graph

    <img width="1038" height="780" alt="image" src="https://github.com/user-attachments/assets/91dff306-b3e2-4125-b8fb-d827bd3c314f" />

 Above is the training, validation, and AUC-ROC plots over 25 epochs of training and validation.
-All training plots show relatively stable trends over epochs.\
+All training plots show relatively stable trends over epochs.
+The loss value decreases gradually, while both accuracy and AUC-ROC increase over time.

-The loss value decreases gradually, while both accuracy and AUC-ROC increases over time.
-Validation loss and accuracy showed similar trends, however is significantly\ more unstable, with noticeable spikes/dips at epoch 2 and 11.
-Validation AUC-ROC is much more stable, increasing over time with small fluctuations towards the end of\ training.
-Some signs of plateuing is also present in the validation AUC-ROC plot, suggesting that additional training will likely be detremental to the model and\
+Validation loss and accuracy show similar trends; however, they are significantly more unstable, with noticeable spikes/dips at epochs 2 and 11.
+Validation AUC-ROC is much more stable, increasing over time with small fluctuations towards the end of training.

-leading to overfitting.
+Some signs of plateauing are also present in the validation AUC-ROC plot, suggesting that additional training will likely be detrimental to the model and may lead to overfitting.

 #### 9.2 Prediction
 ``` python predict.py ```